jillesvangurp/kt-search/README.md

 ```

 This creates the index and uses the mappings and settings DSL.
 With this DSL, you can map fields,
-configure analyzers, etc.
+configure analyzers, etc. This is optional of course; you can just call it without the block
+and use the defaults and rely on dynamic mapping.
 You can read more about that [here](https://jillesvangurp.github.io/kt-search/manual/IndexManagement.html)

+### Adding documents

 To fill the index with some content, we need to use bulk operations.

 In kt-search this is made very easy with a DSL that abstracts away the book keeping
 that you need to do for this.
-The bulk block below creates a BulkSession, which flushes
+The bulk block below creates a `BulkSession`, which does this for you and flushes
-operations to Elasticsearch for you.
+operations to Elasticsearch.
 You can configure and tailor how this works via parameters
 that have sensible defaults.
-For example the number of operations that is flushes is something
+For example the number of operations that is flushed is something
 that you'd want to probably configure.

-The refresh parameter uses WaitFor as a default.
+The optional `refresh` parameter uses WaitFor as the default.
 This means that after the block exits, the documents
 will have been indexed and are available for searching.

 ```kotlin